Shevanti is a gorgeous plant with exceptionally beautiful flowers.

 After this water gently again and keep this pot under shade for 3 days and then move to direct sunlight.

 This is how you grow Shevanti Flower (Guldavari) plant from cutting.

-If you have any other doubt about growing it, then do make sure to comment below.
+If you have any other doubts about growing it, then do make sure to comment below.